 West Nile can spread through an organ transplant or a blood transfusion.
 So all donated blood in the United States is screened to see if the virus is present.
 Some evidence suggests that West Nile can spread from a mom to her baby during pregnancy, at birth, or through breast milk.
-But the CDC still recommends that women breast-feed, because the risk of spreading the virus to babies is unclear and the benefits of breast-feeding are known.1
+But the U.S. Centers for Disease Control and Prevention (CDC) still recommends that women breast-feed, because the risk of spreading the virus to babies is unclear and the benefits of breast-feeding are known.1

 Most people who have West Nile have no symptoms.
 Or the symptoms may be so mild that people may not even realize that they have the virus.
 In rare cases, West Nile can lead to swelling of the brain (encephalitis), swelling of the spinal cord (myelitis), or swelling of the tissues around the brain and spinal cord (meningitis).
 But very few people with West Nile will get a severe illness that affects the brain or spinal cord.2

 Anyone who is bitten by a mosquito may get West Nile.
 Most of the time people fully recover from it.
 But permanent problems such as seizures, memory loss, and brain damage can occur, especially in children and older people.
 As you get older, you have a higher risk for getting encephalitis and other serious problems from West Nile.
-Of the people who have serious problems, those older than age 70 have the biggest risk of dying from them.3 In a few cases, West Nile can be fatal.
+In a few cases, West Nile can be fatal.

 What are the symptoms?

-About 80 out of 100 people who have West Nile have no symptoms.2 When symptoms do appear, they begin 3 to 14 days after the mosquito bite.
+About 80 out of 100 people who have West Nile have no symptoms and only about 1 out of 150 people infected develops serious illness.2 When symptoms do appear, they begin 3 to 14 days after the mosquito bite.
 Mild symptoms include: